 The Middle East region has been a hotbed for cybersecurity issues in recent years.
 With the rapid growth of technology and the increasing digitalization of businesses and organizations, the threat landscape has become more complex than ever before.
-In this article, we will discuss the top 7 cybersecurity challenges that Middle East companies need to address.
+In this article, we will discuss the top cybersecurity risks that Middle East companies need to address.

 Advanced Persistent Threats (APTs)

 Advanced Persistent Threats (APTs) are one of the biggest cybersecurity challenges that Middle East companies are facing right now.
 These are highly sophisticated attacks that are designed to steal valuable data and intellectual property from targeted organizations.
 APTs are often carried out by well-funded and well-organized cybercriminals who use a variety of techniques, including malware, social engineering, and phishing attacks, to gain access to their targets.
 The Middle East region is particularly vulnerable to APTs due to its political instability and the high value of the information held by many organizations.
 For example, in the story about the Saudi Aramco cyber attack, APTs were used to target the company’s computer systems, resulting in significant damage to its operations.

 Insider threats, such as employees stealing data or introducing malware into a company’s systems, are also significant cybersecurity concerns for companies in the Middle East.
 This can be especially challenging in industries such as banking and finance, where employees may have access to sensitive customer information.
 One solution to this problem is to implement identity and access management (IAM) systems with strong authentication mechanisms.
 These systems can help to control access to sensitive information and data, ensuring that only authorized employees have access.